 ITEM 13.
-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS AND DIRECTOR INDEPENDENCE
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE

-The information required by this item is included in the "Compensation Committee", "Compensation Committee Interlocks and Insider Participation", and "Certain Relationships and Related Transactions" sections of the Company's Proxy Statement to be filed in connection with the Company's 2013 Annual Meeting of Stockholders to be held in March 2013, and is incorporated by reference herein.
+The information required by this item is included in the "Compensation Committee", "Compensation Committee Interlocks and Insider Participation", and "Certain Relationships and Related Transactions" sections of the Company's Proxy Statement to be filed in connection with the Company's 2014 Annual Meeting of Stockholders to be held in March 2014, and is incorporated by reference herein.

-The main facility in Starnberg is rented under a 25-year operating lease from the former minority shareholder of Rofin-Baasel Lasertech GmbH & Co.
+The main facility in Starnberg is rented under a 25-year operating lease from the former minority shareholder of ROFIN-BAASEL Lasertech GmbH & Co.
 KG ("CBL"), Mr. Baasel, who is also a member of the Board of Directors of the Company, and includes a clause to terminate the lease contract upon two-year notice.
-The Company paid expenses, mainly for rental expenses, \$0.8 million to Mr. Baasel during fiscal year 2012, and \$0.9 million, during fiscal years 2011 and 2010.
+The Company paid expenses, mainly for rental expenses, \$0.8 million to Mr. Baasel during fiscal years 2013 and 2012, and \$0.9 million during fiscal year 2011.

 The Company believes that all transactions noted above, have been executed on an arms-length basis.
-Except for the foregoing, no director, officer, nominee director, 5% holder of the Company's shares, or immediate family member, associate or affiliate thereof, had any material interest, direct or indirect, in any transaction since the beginning of fiscal year 2012 or has any material interest, direct or indirect, in any proposed transaction, having a value of \$60,000 or more.
+Except for the foregoing, no director, officer, nominee director, 5% holder of the Company's shares, or immediate family member, associate or affiliate thereof, had any material interest, direct or indirect, in any transaction since the beginning of fiscal year 2013 or has any material interest, direct or indirect, in any proposed transaction, having a value of \$60,000 or more.